AriFordsham/GHCWiki/trac-permissions.md

 ## Creating New Privileges

 To create custom permissions, for example to be used in a custom workflow, enable the optional [ tracopt.perm.config_perm_provider.ExtraPermissionsProvider](http://trac.edgewall.org/intertrac/ExtraPermissionsProvider) component in the "Plugins" admin panel, and add the desired permissions to the `[extra-permissions]` section in your [trac.ini](trac-ini#).
-For more information, please refer to the documentation of the component in the admin panel.
+For more information, please refer to the documentation  on the [TracIni](trac-ini#) page after enabling the component.

 ## Granting Privileges